alexghiurau/planner/README.md

 I liked the idea of having multiple weeks which could be created, edited and deleted by the user.
 I have created those using section html elements and used css grid to lay them out evenly in the page.
 To post and get weeks was not very challenging to implement, I think the most challenging bit was editing a week.
 I used the "contenteditable" property in html which simplified things (no need for an extra form) but it took me a while to understand how to implement this feature using Javascript, especially editing the week number.
 To solve this I was helped and found out that I could use _e.target.parentElement_ instead of looping through the child elements of main.

- Currently the new week form is in the same page as the weeks and in the future I would handle this differently, because I don't think the form is very appealing at the moment - maybe hide it in a similar manner to Boostrap's modals.
+ Currently the new week form is in the same page as the weeks and in the future I would handle this differently, because I don't think the form is very appealing at the moment - maybe hide it in a similar manner to Bootstrap's modals.
 Also styling the form was a little challenging as there are many ways to do it, but I decided to keep it simple and not use fancy CSS on it.
 My aim was to have the input elements accessible and large enough to see on different screens.

 #### Accessibility / Usability